horizontalsystems/blockchain-crypto-guides/token_guides/bitcoin.md

 Taking down the Bitcoin network would be more difficult than taking down the entire internet.

-While modern-day regulators are able to censor what is being seen on search engines, YouTube, or in mainstream media, censoring people from Bitcoin network is a new level of complexity.
+While modern-day regulators are able to censor what is being seen on search engines, YouTube, or in mainstream media, censoring access to Bitcoin network is a new level of complexity.

 The only way for the Bitcoin network to cease having any meaningful value is for everyone to stop using it.
 Such an outcome would only realistically occur if someone discovered an irreparable fundamental flaw in the code powering the Bitcoin network.